cuthbert-lwinga/Neural-Net-PHP/README.md

 ## Features ✨

-- 🧠 Neural networks in PHP?
-Yes, please!
+- 🧠 Implementation of neural networks in PHP.
-- 🎉 Fun and easy to use!
-(Just like me!)
+- 🎉 Intuitive and user-friendly interface.
 - 🔬 Comprehensive unit tests to keep you on track!
-- ... and more awesomeness coming your way! 🌈
+- 🛠 Supports various optimizers including Adam, Adagrad, RMSprop, and basic Stochastic Gradient Descent (SGD)

 ## Technical Considerations 🤔

-- PHP isn't Python, and that's okay! 🤷‍♂️ Some things might behave a smidge differently.
+- PHP isn't Python, and that's okay! 🤷🏿‍♂️ Some things might behave a smidge differently.
 - Decimal places got you down?
 Don't worry, our tests have got you covered with a tiny-tiny tolerance! 🎯
-- I made NumpyLight by painfully running python and building the NumpyLight in its image
+- NumpyLight was developed as an internal utility, mirroring the functionality of Python's Numpy.

-## Acknowledgements 🙏
+## Acknowledgements 🙏🏿

-- Huge shoutout to Harrison Kinsley for his must-read book "Neural Networks from Scratch in Python"! 📚 You rock, man! 🤘
+- Gratitude to Harrison Kinsley for his pivotal work "Neural Networks from Scratch in Python"(https://nnfs.io/) ! 📚 You rock, man! 🤘🏿

 ## License 📝